svera/coreander/README.md

 ### User management and access restriction

-Coreander distinguish between two kinds of users: regular users and administrator users, with the latter being the only ones with the ability to create new users and upload and delete documents.
+Coreander distinguishes between two kinds of users: regular users and administrator users, with the latter being the only ones with the ability to create new users and upload and delete documents.

-By default, Coreander allow unrestricted access to its contents, except management areas which require an administrator user.
+By default, Coreander allows unrestricted access to its contents, except management areas which require an administrator user.
 To allow access only to registered users in the whole application, pass the `-a` or `--require-auth` flags, or the `REQUIRE_AUTH=true` environment variable.

 On first run, Coreander creates an admin user with the following credentials: